Emotet is a highly sophisticated and destructive malware that is causing huge problems for organisations around the world.

 What can you do to prevent Emotet infection?

-- Keep your software up to date with the latest security patches from Microsoft – Emotet will often take advantage of the Windows Eternal Blue Vulnerability.
+- Keep your software up to date with the latest security patches from Microsoft – Emotet malware will often take advantage of the Windows Eternal Blue Vulnerability.
 Regular patching will fix security vulnerabilities, remove outdated features and update drivers.

 - Follow good security practices to minimise the risk of infection – Avoid clicking on links or downloading attachments from unknown sources.
 Red flags can include: a generic greeting, poor grammar, threatening language, a mismatched URL, spelling mistakes, claims of prizes or a request for sensitive information such as a username or password.